Skip to content

 Engine independency myth

-All the Active Record api and migrations are created with the database independency in mind.
-Great.
-But that simply doesn’t work.
-There are to huge differences between database engines.
-There usually is a moment when you have to write your custom SQL query instead of an ORM generated one just for speeding that up.
-And such a query usually uses some special unique engine features such as for example partial indices or hstore/ltree types in PostgreSQL.
 After such a query, the application isn’t engine independent any more, so why do you think that it is important?
-I haven’t met so far any advanced and more complicated applications that would be engine independent.
-And if such an independancy is not really achievable, then maybe just don’t bother and use your db engine features from the very beginning.
-That includes creating stored procedures, triggers, checks, foreign keys and so on.
-So use migrations with custom sql all the time or write your own plugins for generating custom sql?
+I haven’t met so far any advanced, and more complicated applications that would be engine independent.
+And if such an independancy is not really achievable, then maybe just don’t bother, and use your db engine features from the very beginning?
+This includes creating stored procedures, triggers, checks, foreign keys and so on.
+So maybe use migrations with custom sql all the time or write your own plugins for generating custom sql?

 Some examples are terrible